 Our platform helps our partners gain novel insights from their raw data

-We improve treatment outcomes by better targeting responders, and by helping our partners re-prioritize low efficacy treatments via companion diagnostics.
+We improve treatment outcomes by better targeting responders.

 Patient variability presents a significant problem in Alzheimer’s drug development: about 99.6% of Alzheimer’s disease trials fail.
 Using our high precision digital biomarkers, we can enrich trials to predict disease progression and identify the subgroups of patients most suitable for Alzheimer’s disease clinical trials, thereby greatly increasing the likelihood of trial success.
-We can also predict and pre-screen amyloid-beta positive subjects using readily-available modalities on our predictive platform.
+We can also predict and pre-screen amyloid-beta positive subjects using readily-available modalities.

 Clinical trials assessing post-myocardial infarction treatment are particularly challenging due to their difficulty in predicting disease evolution as well as patient responses to drugs, as only 10% of recruited patients may develop a second cardiovascular event.
 The ideal trial should include a high percentage of these patients to demonstrate the benefit of the investigated drug.
 Even more, this makes them require enormous patient sample sizes.
 To address these challenges, we are developing AI-driven tools to optimize patient selection allowing for better management of resources, to improve clinical trial execution, reducing research costs while targeting the right patient for the right treatment.